phetsims/qa/documentation/qa-book.md

 4. Do the “Yes” or “No” for Legends of Learning, Keyboard Navigation, and Screen Reader.
 5. Edit the URLs in the GitHub issue.

-When Platforms are added or dropped the testing matrix needs to be updated to reflect the new support.
+When platforms are added or dropped the testing matrix needs to be updated to reflect the new support.
 To do so, keep these things in mind:

 1. Many of the parts of the matrix depend on condition formatting and functions.